Roy's Motel & Café, Amboy, California

 Sabina enjoying the view from the Shelby Street Pedestrian Bridge

-Broadway (US Highway 70), the famous street in Nashville
+Broadway (US Highway 70), the world famous street of Nashville

 it's not easy to stop shooting the pretty nice neon signs